ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/counters.md

 Now that our client knows which bucket/key pairing to use for our counter, `traffic_tickets` will start out at 0 by default.
-If we happen to get a ticket that afternoon, we would need to increment the counter:
+If we happen to get a ticket that afternoon, we can increment the counter:

 ```java
 // Using the "trafficTickets" Location from above: